 Non-economic damages, however, are more difficult to put a value on, as there are no hard numbers involved.
 One non-economic damage with value that is particularly challenging to determine is pain and suffering.
 This is the physical and mental pain associated with your injury, and it often includes discomfort, aches, and other pain that you suffer due to the accident.

 If you’re concerned about calculating pain and suffering in your Fort Lauderdale personal injury case, reach out to David I. Fuchs, Injury & Accident Lawyer, P.A. for help.
 Attorney Fuchs also handles personal injury cases in Boca Raton, and throughout South Florida.
-Call (954) 568-3636, or reach out through the online form to schedule a free, initial consultation of your case.
+Reach out through the online form to schedule a free, initial consultation of your case.

 The most common factors that are considered when pain and suffering damages are calculated include: